aimllifetime/udacity_carnd_term2_particle_filter/README.md

 # Solution
 # Particle initialization:
-    * initialize total random particle to be 50.
+    * initialize total random particles to be 50.
-    * use GPS initial location to initial all particle adding the Gussian noise.
+    * use GPS initial location to initial all particles and add the Gussian noise to initial positions.
     * Each particle has initial weight of 1.0
 # Prediction:
     Depending on the yaw rate, the particle's new position and direction is calculated as following fomula: